 Major League Baseball has seen some pretty crazy things happen on-field over the last century.
-From the Chicago Black Sox fixing the 1919 World Series to Dock Ellis’ LSD no-hitter and 10-cent beer night in Cleveland, MLB is just a timeline of ridiculousness.
+From the Chicago Black Sox fixing the 1919 World Series to Dock Ellis’ LSD no-hitter to 10-cent beer night in Cleveland, MLB is just a timeline of ridiculousness.

 What’s been constant since the game’s inception, though, is bad umpiring.
-Baseball’s officials are human after all and we all make mistakes, which is why robot umpires are becoming increasingly part of the game and already being used in some levels.
+Baseball’s officials are human, after all, and we all make mistakes, which is why robot umpires are becoming increasingly part of the game and already being used in some levels.